Get in touch

 I should say that I now use Antony Lewis's commercial software, Crossword Compiler, an excellent aid to crossword construction - and it enables me to put puzzles (some of them interactive) on the web.

 About ten years ago, my wife, Jo (who was never really one for crosswords) branched out from her role as my checker and admin assistant and started creating crosswords herself - just the grids at first and then, confidence mounting, the clues.
-Now, she appears to be threatening to oust me as chief crossword wallah in our household.
+Now, she appears to be threatening to oust me as chief crossword wallah in our household - though she hasn't yet got her hands on the Guardian and Private Eye puzzles, which I still create.

 Who publishes my stuff at present?

-With my wife Jo's help, I'm published in the following:
+With my wife Jo's help, I'm published by the following:

 Angling Times, Action on Hearing Loss (RNID magazine),